Jorjhx/DemonTweaks/README.md

 Micro-compilation of Mythic Demon fixes and tweaks

-Mod inspired by PATH_OF_THE_RAGE
+Everything can be customized

 ## Visual tweaks and bugfix
 You can turn off the red skin, 'skales', tail and horns separately

 Double wings bugfix

-Demon Rage and Aspects icons
+Demon Rage and Aspects icons (code from PATH_OF_THE_RAGE)

 ## Patches

-Forced Rage bugfix
+Forced Rage bugfix (buggy hidden feature at 8 mythic lvl)

 Aspect Of Deskari fix to ignore physical immunities